ibm-security-verify/verify-mobile-android/README.md

 This repository is for active development of the IBM Security Verify Software Development Kit for Android.

 ## Getting started
-Each Software Development Kit (SDK) is seperate for you to choose from instead of one large IBM Security Verify package.
+Each Software Development Kit (SDK) is separate for you to choose from instead of one large IBM Security Verify SDK package.
 To get started with a specific SDK, see the README.md file located in the specific project folder.

 ## Prerequisites
 * The SDK is written in Kotlin.